ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 re-labeled the testset.
 Of course that means that there is a risk of a high disconnect between what the model is trained for and what it is tested on.
 At most, we can consider the performance on the new test labels as a measure of how robust the method is.

+#### Results on the new test set, do the (poor) results generalize?

+## Formalities

+This reproduction was performed in the context of Delft University of Technology's course on Deep Learning (CS4240).
+Our team consisted of three members: Rafaël Beckers, Evert De Vroey and Roy Vorster.

+Both Rafaël and Roy were mainly responsible for the technical aspects of this
+reproduction: adapting the original code to be compatible with modern methods.
+Evert was mainly responsible for communicating the results, namely writing this blogpost.

 ## References